NotReallyJustin/light-mode-defender/planning.md

 # 1) Tag POS
 ## Hidden Markov Models
 ## smh justin data doesn't appear out of thin air
-I know we steal copypasta from Reddit
+I know we steal copypasta from Reddit <br>
 Also we do a bit of trolling with the NYT
 ## Getting more data
 Run [file name goes here] and it'll generate a POS output file.
 Then clean it and throw it in [Training Data/POSData.txt]